FastAccounting/nobunaga/README.md

 #### Class error confusion matrix
 The confusion matrix visualizes what label tends to be misclassified as other labels.
-We remark that this confusion matrix visualizes only false examples, so correct ones are omitted.
+This confusion matrix visualizes only false examples, so correct ones are omitted.

 ![Confusion Matrix](examples/coco_result_class_error_cm.png)